jolie/db_connector/README.md

 getprodottoRequest.filter[1].expression.gteq = true;
 ```
 ### 4.2 Custom Service
-The custom service allows the user to create custom operation and interface.The custom service provide the user files to define the operation (main_custom_"nameDB".ol) and where define the interface and custom type(custom_interface_"nameDB".iol).
+The custom service allows the user to create custom operation and interface.The custom service provide the user files to define the operations (main_custom_"nameDB".ol) and where define the interface and custom type(custom_interface_"nameDB".iol).
 ### 4.3 How to use the operations of tool
 *EXAMPLE* with store database
-1. **Create a jolie file and import the interfaces "includes.iol" and "locations.iol"**
+1. **Create a jolie service and import the interfaces "includes.iol" and "locations.iol"**
 ```
 include "../db_services/store_handler_service/automatic_service/public/interfaces/includes.iol"
 include "../db_services/store_handler_service/locations.iol"